d3chapma/d3chapma.github.io/_posts/2015-04-10-ember-learning-resources.markdown

 Screencasts
 ===========

-[Embercasts](http://www.emberscreencasts.com/): Have not used this much myself, but as far as I can tell it is the only active screencast series in the Ember community.
+[Ember Screencasts](http://www.emberscreencasts.com/): Have not used this much myself, but as far as I can tell it is the only active screencast series in the Ember community.

 Podcasts
 ========